-Valparaiso University director of athletics Mark LaBarbera announced on July 24, 2013 that Brian Schmack has been named the 17th head coach in Crusader baseball history and just the sixth since 1946.
+Valparaiso University Director of Athletics Mark LaBarbera announced on July 24, 2013 that Brian Schmack has been named the 17th head coach in Crusader baseball history and just the sixth since 1946.

 Over his seven seasons with the Crusaders as pitching coach/associate head coach, Schmack helped the Valpo baseball program to 187 victories, including the Horizon League regular season title in 2012 and the Horizon League tournament championship in 2012 and 2013.
-The Crusaders advanced to the NCAA Division I Tournament each of the last two years after a 44-year draught, and defeated Florida in the 2013 NCAA Tournament, the program's first tournament win since 1966.

-Schmack shaped the Valpo pitching staff into one of the best in the Horizon League, molding a staff with an ERA of 5.73 in the year before his arrival into one which has led the league in ERA each of the last three seasons, posting marks below 4.00 all three years.
-The Crusaders' pitchers have also ranked among the top-10 nationally in fewest walks per seven innings each of the last two seasons.
+Schmack shaped the Valpo pitching staff into one of the best in the Horizon League, molding a staff with an ERA of 5.73 in 2006, the year before his arrivalm into one that had an ERA below 4.00 every year from 2011-2014.

-Over Schmack's seven years at Valpo, six Crusader pitchers have earned All-League recognition, including two Pitcher of the Year and one Relief Pitcher of the Year honorees.
+Over Schmack's seven years as Valpo pitching coach, six Crusader pitchers earned All-League recognition, including two Pitcher of the Year and one Relief Pitcher of the Year honorees.
 In addition, five pitchers have been selected All-Newcomer Team recipients and five pitchers have represented Valpo on the league's All-Tournament Team.

 Schmack has coached three of the eight winningest pitchers in program history, as well as two of the top five in Crusader history in career strikeouts and two of the top four in saves.
 Under his tutelage, Tyler Deetjen won eight games in 2012, the most by a Valpo pitcher in 25 years.
 Bryce Shafer tallied 121 strikeouts in 2010, second-most in program history and most by a Crusader in the last 40 years, while Jarad Miller set new Valpo and Horizon League records with 17 saves in 2009.
-In addition, six pitchers coached by Schmack have gone on to play professional baseball, including a pair - Shafer and Dallas Cawiezell - who were chosen in the MLB Draft.
+In addition, nine pitchers coached by Schmack have gone on to play professional baseball, including four - Kowalczyk, Shafer, Dallas Cawiezell, Drew Hasler and Dalton Lundeen - who were chosen in the MLB Draft.

-Schmack pitched in professional baseball from 1995-2004 in the Chicago White Sox, Texas Rangers, and Detroit Tigers organizations after breaking in with the Newark Bison of the Frontier League.
+Schmack pitched in professional baseball from 1995-2004 in the Chicago White Sox, Texas Rangers and Detroit Tigers organizations after breaking in with the Newark Bison of the Frontier League.
 In 2003, Schmack earned a promotion to the major leagues with the Tigers, appearing in 11 games and posting a 1-0 record with a 3.46 ERA.
-He earned his first major league victory against Cleveland on September 2, 2003.
+He earned his first major league victory against Cleveland on Sept.
+2, 2003.

 At Erie, Schmack was named to TOPPS’ AA all-star squad in 2003, leading the Eastern League with 29 saves.
 In 2000, he tied for third in the International League (AAA) with 11 victories for Charlotte.

 Schmack pitched collegiately at Northern Illinois University from 1992-1995.
 He earned his bachelor’s degree in sports management from Valparaiso University in 2009.
-He and his wife, Cari, have three children, Kyle born in 2001, and twins Ella and Riley born in 2004.
+He and his wife, Cari, have three children, Kyle born in 2001 and twins Ella and Riley born in 2004.